Regular procedure

 Interpretation

-Caseworkers of the Asylum Service or the EUAA often conduct interviews in English, even if Greek is their mother tongue, and use interpretation where needed.
+Caseworkers of the Asylum Service or the EUAA often conduct interviews in English, even if Greek is their native language, and use interpretation where needed.
 This is because it is easier to identify interpreters that can speak the applicant’s language and English rather than Greek.
 However, this often affects the quality of interviews where the caseworker would arguably be more comfortable using Greek instead of English.
 The language barrier is often visible in the interview transcript and recommendation, which often have several grammar, spelling and syntax mistakes.
-As such, statements may be misunderstood or passages poorly drafted or unclear.[56]
+As such, statements may be misunderstood or passages poorly drafted or unclear.[55]

 Although interpreters are always present in interviews, they are rarely professional interpreters, often inadequately trained, and with limited guidelines on conduct.[56]
 Asylum applicants often complain about the quality of the interpretation as well as the impartiality/attitude of the interpreter, but their complaints are seldom addressed by the Asylum Service.[57]
 It has been noted that although asylum applicants are asked by the interviewing officer whether they can understand the interpreter, they may be reluctant to admit that there is an issue with comprehension and prefer to proceed with the interview.
 For example, this may be because they feel they have no other choice or are unwilling to wait for a longer period of time (sometimes months) for another interview to be scheduled.[58]
 In addition, there have been cases where the applicant has complained about the interpreter regarding the quality of interpretation or attitude, and this has been perceived as a lack of cooperation on behalf of the applicant.[59]